Roads in India

 Since the 1990s, major efforts have been underway to modernize the country's road infrastructure.
 As of 31 March 2020, 70.00% of Indian roads were paved.
-As of March 2020, India had completed and placed into use over 35000 km of four or more lane highways connecting many of its major manufacturing, commercial and cultural centres.
-According to Ministry of Road Transport and Highways, as of March 2021, India had about 151,019 km of national highways and expressways, plus another 186528 km of state highways.
-Major projects are being implemented under the Bharatmala, a government initiative.
+As of 31 December 2023, India had completed and placed into use over 35000 km of four or more lane highways connecting many of its major manufacturing, commercial and cultural centres.
+According to the Ministry of Road Transport and Highways, as of March 2021, India had about 151,019 km of national highways and expressways, plus another 186528 km of state highways.
+Major projects are being implemented under the Bharatmala, a Government of India initiative.
 Private builders and highway operators are also implementing major projects.